Meyer Lutz: Early career

 Lutz began as an organist in churches at Birmingham and Leeds.
-Then, for many years, he played the organ at St. George's Roman Catholic Cathedral.
+Then, for many years, he played the organ at St George's Cathedral, Southwark.
 Lutz was also a Freemason, and served as the Grand Organist of the United Grand Lodge of England.

 Lutz soon became a theatrical conductor.
 From 1850 to 1855, he conducted at the Surrey Theatre and later the Royalty Theatre.
 For that theatre, he composed two operas, the one-act The Charmed Harp (1852) and a grand opera, Faust and Marguerite (1855).
 After this, for many years, Lutz conducted concerts in the British provinces and touring opera troupes for Giulia Grisi, the tenor Mario and others.
 Some of these were led by the tenor Elliot Galer (the founder, in 1877, of the Royal Opera House in Leicester), who produced Lutz's opera Zaida, or, The Pearl of Granada (with a libretto by Oliver Summers) in 1859 in Liverpool.
 In the 1850s and 1860s he shared the concert podium at classical concerts with Julius Benedict both in the provinces and at St. James's Hall in London.
 In 1859, in Derby, England, Lutz played the piano for a series of ten "Concerts for the People" at the Temperance Hall.
 Galer also mounted three other Lutz operas at the Royalty Theatre in London: Blonde or Brunette (1862), Cousin Kate (1863), and Felix, or The Festival of the Roses (1865).
 During these years, Lutz also composed the cantatas Herne the Hunter (The Crystal Palace, 1862) and King Christmas (Oxford Music Hall, 1863), and music for the Christy Minstrels.